-Additional pre- and post-notification requirements apply in cases where either a controlling stake in shares (50% or more), a significant controlling stake in shares (75% or more) or a dominant controlling stake in shares (95% or more) is acquired.
+Additional pre- and post-notification requirements apply in cases where either a controlling stake in shares (more than 50%), a significant controlling stake in shares (more than 75%) or a dominant controlling stake in shares (more than 95%) is acquired.

-For public joint stock companies, both the purchaser and the seller must also notify the company and the National Securities and Stock Market Commission about any acquisition or disposal of shares that leads to reaching, exceeding or falling below any of the thresholds (5%, 10%, 15%, 20%, 25%, 30%, 50%, 75%, 95% of voting shares).
+For public joint-stock companies, both the purchaser and the seller must also notify the company and the National Securities and Stock Market Commission about any acquisition or disposal of shares that leads to reaching, exceeding or falling below any of the thresholds (5%, 10%, 15%, 20%, 25%, 30%, 50%, 75%, or 95% of voting shares).
+For private joint stock companies, the same obligation applies in respect of the thresholds of 5%, 50% and 95% of voting shares.